 This protocol is designed to work as a hybrid and adaptive routing protocol for eMANETs.
 The normal mode of operation is under one of the stable phases.
 The default stable operating phase is the pphase.
 This section describes the various processes and structures introduced by CML.
-Thus, it focuses on the interaction between the Adaptive Module and the o-phase as well as the operation of the ophase.
-The routing behaviors of the r-phase and p-phase have been described in [3] and [5] respectively.
+Thus, it focuses on the interaction between the routing logics encompassed by CAM most notably the operation during the o-phase.
+The routing behaviors of the r-phase and p-phase have been described in [3] and [6] respectively.
+Here, these routing states are described with respect to usage within CAM.